-The top level taxons are associated with the GOV.UK home page through the
+The level one taxons are associated with the GOV.UK home page through

 This is the content item for the top-level “Education” taxon:

-All content tagged to a particular taxon you fetch from the search API (rummager).
+You can fetch content tagged to a particular taxon from the Search API (rummager).

 This works with a